 Are you considering undergoing a Rezūm treatment, but are apprehensive about the procedure?
 Have you been reading all about Rezūm, but are getting lost in the technical information about it?

 If you have answered yes to either of these questions, read on.

 Choosing to undergo a medical procedure, even if minimally invasive, can be a tough decision.
 Patients often get lost in the myriad of websites and medical articles about the subject.
 At SanoMed Prostate, we understand that deciding on a treatment is not easy.
 We hope that this article will bring some light on the Rezūm experience.
 We also invite you to take the one-minute BPH quiz.
-With your results, we will be able to answer your questions and help you decide if Rezūm is for you.

 Complex surgeries are no longer the only way to treat conditions that require the ablation of dysfunctional tissue.
 Many conditions can now be treated with minimally invasive procedures, and an increasing amount of minimally invasive treatments use heat to ablate tissue.
 Rezūm uses steam to do this.

 In a nutshell, Rezūm uses vapour heat to damage cells located in the prostate tissue that is causing your BPH symptoms.
 With those cells gone, your body will naturally heal itself, causing the prostate to decrease in size and no longer obstruct the urethra.
 The treatment is safe and will not damage any other healthy tissue.

 If you wish to understand what happens inside the urethra during the Rezūm therapy, a detailed explanation and a video of the medical process of Rezūm is available on our previous post entitled “What Happens During a Rezūm Procedure”.
 However, for now, let’s answer some popular concerns about undergoing the Rezūm therapy.